saeidamiri1/pythonseum/_posts/2019-10-22-data-structure.md

 weight2[1:,2:]
 ```

-To change the shape
+To change the shape, use `reshape`:
 ```
 weight2.reshape((8, 3))
 ```

 ### Class
 Python is an object-oriented programming language, and has strong tools working with different objects.
 If the structure is not defined, one can create own object; the class can be used to present new structure for your data or change the existing one.
 It is very useful to tie a certain data and functions together.

 ```
 class body(object):